ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 # Test (2/4)

--   We can avoid implementing tests for `_read_float`: it is a function that simply acts as a *wrapper* for a standard function in the Python library.
+-   In Python, we can avoid implementing tests for `_read_float`: it is a function that simply acts as a *wrapper* for a standard function in the Python library.

+-   However, if the standard library of your language does not provide a similar feature, you should test it…

--   We will still verify its behavior when we test reading a PFM file from start to finish.
+-   …but actually we will verify its behavior when we test reading a PFM file from start to finish, so you can avoid creating an unit test for it.

 # Support Functions (3/4)